 Table of Contents

 Canning, or preserving, is actually more simple than you may think.
-While many of us have visions of our mothers, grandmas or great-grandmas slaving over a hot stove for endless hours, readying jars and jars of fruits and vegetables.
+Many of us have visions of our mothers, grandmas, or great-grandmas slaving over a hot stove for endless hours, readying jars and jars of fruits and vegetables.
 Canning today can be simple and easy.
-You don’t have to make huge batches of the goods or spend all day on the kitchen.
+You don’t have to make huge batches of the goods or spend all day in the kitchen.

-Artisan canning has seemed to surge lately and there are endless possibilities of things to create and ways to use them.
-I hope to inspire and give you ideas all season long of fun ways to learn about canning.
+Artisan canning has seemed to surge lately, and there are endless possibilities for things to create and ways to use them.
+I hope to inspire and give you ideas all season long for fun ways to learn about canning.
 Whether you’re new to the art or a seasoned pro, these new recipes will be the perfect delicacy for your recipe book!

 Before you start on the road to beautiful canned goods, it’s a good idea to familiarize yourself with the basics that will be needed in most recipes.
 A few of the essential tools are: